Many HR documents go unread until employees need them urgently, often leading to frustration when information isn't easily accessible.

 Your HR system of record is not designed as a system of engagement or a platform for knowledge, more often than not, the advice will be how to raise a case with your HR team.

-Advances in AI can now elevate your traditional static, custom built HR portal into a dynamic place to visit that promotes data and knowledge most relevant to the worker based on their location, job or role.
-Multiple channels deliver answers, such as search, AI Assistant, Knowledge Libraries.
+Advances in AI can now elevate your traditional static, custom-built HR portal into a dynamic place to visit that promotes data and knowledge most relevant to the worker based on their location, job or role.
+Employees get support the way they want it, whether through AI assistants, smart search, or embedded knowledge, all working in harmony.

 Perspective: HR Manager